|MapGazer – Getting started|

 The window options (also under the Window menu item) let you change the appearance of the window.
 For example, to increase the amount of the window used for the map you can choose not to show the menu bar and/or title bar (the menu bar can be turned back on by right-clicking on the map to get a pop-up menu).

-You can also maximize or minimize the window from the menu, or request that it be made full-screen.
+You can also maximize or minimize the window from the menu, or request that it be made full-screen (you can also use the Esc (Escape) key for this).
 When full-screen, only the map is shown (to then restore it to a normal window press the Esc (Escape) key or right-click on the map for the pop-up menu and choose Restore).
 Similarly, you can choose Full Screen from that pop-up menu at other times).

 Settings, Help, etc.